 7. Your credit score.
 Still not familiar with this number?
 Afraid to look?
 Here's why, by 40, you should know it cold.
 Your credit score determines not only what kind of credit cards you'll get approved for but also how expensive your mortgage and car loan would be.
 Learn how to monitor and improve your credit score here.
 Speaking of ...

 9. It can take a long time to save up a down payment.
 When it comes to buying a house, "People always say, 'Get in as soon as you can,' and 'It's OK to be house poor.'
 But before buying a house, you should be financially stable.
 If that's not until your 30s or 40s, that's OK.
 So many people have rushed in, and then they can't handle the payments," says Taylor.
 Find out how much house you can afford.

-10. What is a financial emergency and what's not.
-Sure, it may have been cute to splurge on shoes and come up short on rent when you were 22.
-By 40, you ought to know what it feels like to have a fat six months of savings sitting pretty in your account and the only five reasons you should be dipping into it.
+10. By 40, you ought to know what it feels like to have a fat six months of savings sitting pretty in your account and the only five reasons you should be dipping into it.
 No, that out-of-state wedding doesn't count.
 (It's actually optional, no matter what your sister-in-law says.)

 12. How much you have saved for retirement.
 OK, cool, you've been diligently contributing to your 401(k).
 Somewhere out there you may have an IRA or two.
 (And you might want to look into rolling over these balances into fewer accounts.)
 The important thing is to know how much you've saved and how much you still need to.
 So, go on.
 Dig up your passwords.
 Crunch the numbers.
 Or link your accounts in the free LearnVest Money Center and we'll show you.